Spring Theme and Centers for Preschoolers

 • These Spring Flower Roll and Cover Mats by Fun Learning for Kids are great to teach numbers or letter recognition.

-I also created two different and FREE activities that you can grab just by clicking on the link.
+I also created two different FREE activities that you can grab just by clicking on the link.
 These are:

 Spring Count and Clip Cards